lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 me, and sometimes it was something that didn't even work.

 And one day, I found [Flask-OAuthProvider][flask_provider], which was a great piece of work.
-But it only implemented the OAuth 1 server, and I need the OAuth 2 part at that time.
+But it only implements the OAuth 1 server, and I need the OAuth 2 part at that time.
 This was the first time I met OAuthlib.

 > OAuthlib is the future of OAuth for Python.

 A quote from Kenneth Reitz, and I can't agree more.
-It is really great and rfc-aware.
-However, it is undervalued with less than 450 stars on GitHub.
+It is really great and RFC-aware.
+However, it is undervalued with fewer than 450 stars on GitHub.
-The code of [OAuthlib][oauthlib] is well written, so is the documentation, and so is the test cases, you should star it.
+The code of [OAuthlib][oauthlib] is well written, so is the documentation, and so is the test cases.
+You should star it.
 Everything is perfect, except its fame.
-That's why I sent [a pull request][oauth.net#55] to oauth.net, made it known by the world.
+That's why I sent [a pull request][oauth.net#55] to oauth.net, making it known by the world.

 OAuthlib is far more brilliant than rauth.
 It is a generic, spec-compliant library, without any specific HTTP request library.
 It focuses on the